-We used feature tracking with a range of medium (10 m) to high (2.5 m) resolution satellite imagery to evaluate the pre-collapse motion of the Ronti peak north slope.
-We used two different feature-tracking toolboxes: GIV for rapid processing of Sentinel-2 data (Van Wyk de Vries and Wickert, 2021) and AutoRIFT (Lei et al., 2021) for processing Planet data as part of a pipeline also including orthorectification of imagery.
-Both GIV and AutoRIFT are based on three core components: a pre-processing module which applies one or more filters (described below) to images to enhance distinct surface features for tracking, a multipass 2D image correlator, and a post-processing module to identify and filter erroneous displacement values (Van Wyk de Vries and Wickert, 2021; Lei et al., 2021).
-The GIV toolbox performs image cross correlation in the frequency domain, while AutoRIFT is performs the cross-correlation in the spatial domain.
+- We used feature tracking with a range of medium (10 m) to high (2.5 m) resolution satellite imagery to evaluate the pre-collapse motion of the Ronti peak north slope.
+We used two different feature-tracking toolboxes: GIV (Van Wyk de Vries and Wickert, 2021) and AutoRIFT (Lei et al., 2021).
+Both GIV and AutoRIFT are based on three core components: a pre-processing module which applies one or more filters to images to enhance distinct surface features for tracking, a multipass 2D image correlator, and a post-processing module to identify and filter erroneous displacement values (Van Wyk de Vries and Wickert, 2021; Lei et al., 2021).
+The GIV toolbox is written in MATLAB and performs image cross correlation in the frequency domain, while - 140 AutoRIFT is written in python/C++ and performs the cross correlation in the spatial domain.
 Using GIV, we pre-processed the imagery using an orientation filter and ran the cross-correlation with a reducing window size from 20 to 5 pixels and a window overlap of 50%.
-In AutoRIFT we pre-processed the imagery with a Laplacian filter and used adaptive window sizes between 32 and 64 pixels with a skip rate of 8 pixels for the cross-correlation.

-We calculated velocities using all available Sentinel-2 images through February 2021, excluding any images with a local cloud cover greater than 60% (based on the L1-C QA band cloud mask).
+In AutoRIFT we pre-processed the imagery with a Laplacian filter and used adaptive window sizes between 32 and 64 pixels with a skip rate of 8 pixels for the cross-correlation. - We calculated velocities using all available Sentinel-2 images through February 2021, excluding any images with a local cloud cover greater than 60% (based on the L1-C QA band cloud mask).
 A total of 155 images were available, for a total of 5237 image pairs with a time separation between 50 and 500 days.
 We processed these image pairs using GIV.
-We also resampled the velocity timeseries to monthly resolution (see Fig 4 c-g) using a weighted averaging scheme described in Van Wyk de Vries and Wickert (2021), with weights based on the proportion of the time period within a given month.
+We also resampled the velocity timeseries to monthly resolution (see Fig 4 c-g) using a weighted averaging scheme described in Van Wyk de Vries and Wickert (2021).

-We also downloaded all PlanetScope Dove Classic (4-band) Level-1B imagery with less than 20% cloud cover acquired between January 2020 and January 2021.
-We processed 4701 image pairs using AutoRIFT with a time separation of 100 to 350 days.
+We downloaded all PlanetScope Dove Classic (4-band) Level-1B imagery with less than 20% cloud cover acquired between 150 January 2020 and January 2021.
+We processed 4701 image pairs using AutoRIFT with time separation of 100 to 350 days.
 The Near-infrared (NIR) band from the L1B images was orthorectified on the 2015 pre-event reference DEM (Bhushan and Shean, 2021) and the systematic median offset (computed over static, non-glacierized surfaces) was removed from each pairwise surface displacement map in both E-W and N-S directions.
-Despite the higher product resolution (3 m vs 10 m Sentinel-2 images) and use of a high-resolution DEM for improved orthorectification, the Planet velocity maps had a high random background noise.
-We attribute this to spurious correlation over surfaces with varying shadow cover due to steep slopes and changing illumination, as the images were captured by different satellites during different times of the day/year.
-To compensate for this higher background noise, we chose a higher minimum temporal separation (100 days, compared to 50 days for Sentinel-2) between Planet image pairs when calculating time-averaged velocity maps.
+Despite the higher product resolution (3 m vs 10 m Sentinel-2 images) and use of a high-resolution DEM for improved orthorectification, the Planet velocity maps had a high random changing illumination, as the images were captured by different satellites during different times of the day/year.
+To compensate for this higher background noise, we chose a higher minimum temporal separation between Planet image pairs when calculating time-averaged velocity maps.
 We also calculated displacements (using both GIV and AutoRIFT) on one pair of high-resolution Cartosat-1 images (Oct 2017 to Nov 2018).